lsy0314/AIChatBot/README.md

 artifical intelligent chatbot using deep-learning techolnology.

 # Motivation
 Users talk to chatbots when they are bored.
 Through it, it is going to create chatbot that helps users relax.
+It also ensures that there are no questions that can not be answered.

 # Design
 <img src=https://github.com/Limsuyoun/DeepLearningChatBot/blob/master/image/dd.JPG border=0 width=350 height=250> </img>